mikekoscinski/pokedex/readme.md

 Pokedex is a web application for comparing the strength of pokemon from the first three generation of Pokemon video games.

+Visit the application today at http://pokedex.club.

 ## Description

-What is the fastest Pokemon in Red/Blue version?
+Is Electrode really the fastest gen 1 pokemon?
 How many dragon type pokemon are there?
-Is Electrode really the fastest pokemon in the franchise?
+Would Lugia best Rayquaza in a battle?
 Answer these questions and more with this Pokdex app.

 View complete profiles on each of the first 386 pokemon.
 Design your dream team for Red/Blue/Yellow, Silver/Gold/Crystal, and Ruby/Sapphire/Emerald versions.